What is medicines reconcilliation?

 Medicines Reconciliation Care Bundle

-- 38% of readmissions in one study (of 108 cases) were considered to be medicines-related.
+- 38% of readmissions in one study (of 108 cases) are considered to be medicines-related.

 - Among older patients (65+ years) 14% are discharged with medication discrepancies and have a higher risk of being readmitted to hospital within 30 days (Coleman et al 2005).